 A national leader in transplant surgery for nearly 50 years, Tampa General Hospital performed its first living donor kidney transplant in 1974.
-Since then, we have performed more than 11,000 transplant surgeries, including more than 5,000 kidney transplants.
-Ranked #3 in the nation by volume, the Kidney Transplant Center brings together a world-class team of specialists to offer individualized, ongoing care for patients with kidney disease.
+Since then, we have performed more than 13,000 transplant surgeries, including more than 7,500 kidney transplants.
+Ranked in the top 10 in the nation by volume, the Kidney and Pancreas Transplant Center brings together a world-class team of specialists to offer individualized, ongoing care for patients with kidney disease.

 A kidney transplant is a procedure in which a patient with end-stage renal failure, also known as kidney failure or renal insufficiency, receives a new kidney from a suitable donor.
 Transplants are typically reserved for patients with end-stage renal failure, such as acute kidney injury or advanced chronic kidney disease – conditions that prevent the kidneys from adequately filtering waste products from the blood, and in which dialysis will not be an effective long-term solution.
 In most cases, kidney failure is caused by a separate underlying condition, such as high blood pressure or diabetes.
 Patients with certain autoimmune diseases and genetic diseases (such as polycystic kidney disease) may also benefit from a kidney transplant.

 Tampa General Hospital is ranked as a High Performing Hospital for kidney failure treatment by U.S. News & World Report 2023-24.
 TGH is also one of the few kidney transplant programs in Florida that serve pediatric patients through our pediatric kidney transplant program.